Platform & Media

-Most Western marketers who've heard of 小红书 (Xiaohongshu, or RED) describe it as "China's Instagram."
+Most Western marketers who have heard of RED describe it as "China Instagram."
 This is accurate in the way that describing the ocean as "wet" is accurate.
 Technically correct.
 Completely insufficient.

 RED is a discovery platform, a shopping platform, a review platform, a community platform, and a creator economy — all at once.
 Understanding it requires actually using it, not just looking at screenshots.